DannyxRamos/bergen-CTE-Survey/README.md

-# Perkins V Grant Survey Project
+# Perkins V Grant CTE Survey Project

 As part of my role at Bergen Community College, I contributed to the revision, implementation, and management of surveys supporting the Perkins V Grant.
 Working in partnership with the Center for Institutional Effectiveness (CIE), the college’s grants office, an external consultant, and using **SurveyMonkey**, I helped refine and deploy the surveys.